How to Contribute

 We are looking for pipelines that calculate biodiversity metrics that are relevant to policy and biodiversity reporting, such as Essential Biodiversity Variables (EBVs) and Indicators.
 These pipelines should be

-adaptable to many contexts (different species, countries, and regions)
+relevant to many contexts (different species, countries, and regions)

 Steps for contributing